 and whatever else is on the fevered mind of Orycteropus Afer

 + Nicolai, Heermann, and Gerhardt, Hymn Writers +

 Nicolai was born in Waldeck, Germany 10 August 1556, the son of a Lutheran pastor.
 He entered the University of Erfurt and in 1576 he went to Wittenberg.
 For four years after his graduation, he lived at Volkhardinghousen and frequently preached for his father.
 In 1583, he was appointed Lutheran preacher at Herdecke, but because of a Roman Catholic town council, he found many difficulties there Following an invasion by Spanish troops in April 1586, a colleague re-introduced the Mass and Nicolai resigned his call.

-("Mirror of Joy").
-These writings Nicolai look to the hope of eternal life in Christ.
-On 27 December 1598, Nicolai fled before the invasion of the Spaniards, not returning until the end of April 1599.
-During this time Nicolai prepared his Frewden-Spiegel dess ewigen Lebens
+(Mirror of Joy).
+In these writings Nicolai looked to the hope of eternal life in Christ.
+On 27 December 1598, he fled before the invasion of the Spaniards, not returning until the end of April 1599.
+During this time Nicolai completed his Frewden-Spiegel dess ewigen Lebens

 In April 1601, he was elected chief pastor of Saint Katherine's Church, Hamburg, beginning his duties on 6 August.
 Life passed without many recorded incidents until 22 October 1608, when he participated in an ordination and returned home feeling ill.
 He developed a violent fever, dying 26 October 1608.